 Available Options for Multi-factor Authentication

-Companies must balance between security and user convenience of employees for the successful implementation of multi-factor authentication.
+Companies must balance between the security and user convenience of employees for the successful implementation of multi-factor authentication.
 Then afterward, they can decide the most suitable multi-factor authentication options based on their user experiences.
 The currently available methods include hardware tokens which are small smart devices that users carry with them.
-These tokens generate one-time use passwords every time the user wants to access the system.
+These tokens generate one-time-use passwords every time the user wants to access the system.
 Soft tokens also create a unique password sent to the user mobile phones application making them a cheaper option compared to hardware tokens.
-Other authentication methods include one-time text messages sent to the user mobile phone, confirmation phone calls, verification through email and predefined questions based on the users’ personal information.
+Other authentication methods include one-time text messages sent to the user’s mobile phone, confirmation phone calls, verification through email, and predefined questions based on the users’ personal information.
 The final multi-factor authentication method is the use of biometric recognition, popularly used in today’s smartphones.
 These are some of the choices you can use and implement to improve mobile data security.

 Benefits of MFA on Mobile Security

 There are several benefits associated with the use of multi-factor authentication in our mobile devices.
 The most important is it strengthens security on the data stored.
 As discussed earlier, multi-factor authentication compensates for the weakness of other security features like simple username and password logins.
-Unless the hacker has all the other factors provided by multi-factor authentication, such as fingerprint, voice, facial recognition and other supplements, they will be unable to access the account or data.
+Unless the hacker has all the other factors provided by multi-factor authentication, such as fingerprint, voice, facial recognition, and other supplements, they will be unable to access the account or data.
 Their inclusion makes authentication easier for users and processes more secure.
 It is unique to individuals, and the details remain on the device, rather than being stored far off in a database that could be hacked.
 Apart from data encryption, multi-factor authentication is also useful when it comes to protecting sensitive data like Personal Identifiable Information (PII) and financial details that may be on your mobile device.

 Multi-Factor Authentication is Essential to Cyber-security

 Multi-factor authentication is also an essential component of cyber-security for many organizations, especially with the rise of cloud communications.
 Due to the increase in data breaches, a simple way to tackle it is through multi-factor authentication, more so on companies employing the BYOD (Bring Your Own Device) trend.
 Multi-factor authentication has also simplified the login processes by use of login options like sign-on.
 Sign-on works by validating the user through multi-factor authentication during the login process.
-Once the user is logged in, the single sign-on software gives the user access to the selected applications of the sign-on software without the need to log in each of them separately.
+Once the user is logged in, the single sign-on software gives the user access to the selected applications of the sign-on software without the need to log in to each of them separately.

-With security breaches occurring on a daily basis, every organization and the mobile user should ensure that their sensitive data and information is heavily secured.
+With security breaches occurring on a daily basis, every organization and mobile user should ensure that their sensitive data and information is heavily secured.
 As the BYOD trend is increasing among companies and businesses, the use of the more convenient multi-factor authentication will ensure that critical data stored on cloud-based servers or shared between mobile devices are safely protected.
 Implementation of multi-factor authentication is paramount for anyone who uses mobile devices.